espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Focused Shot.md

 You achieve a state of perfect calm before unleashing your attack, opening your mind to the minute movements of the world around you to increase your accuracy.

 Make a ranged weapon Strike against a target within your weapon's first range increment.
-This Strike ignores the target's [[Concealed]] condition and all cover.
+This Strike ignores the target's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition and all cover.